timofeysie/pytorch_django_react/README.md

 - [IaC](https://mlopsnow.com/blog/4-infrastructure-as-code-services-that-can-supercharge-your-ml-infrastructure/) (Infrastructure-as-Code): *For those serious about MLOps*
 - [Vertex AI](https://cloud.google.com/vertex-ai) Google Cloud: *everything you need to build and use generative AI*
 - [Algorithmia](https://www.datarobot.com/platform/mlops/?redirect_source=algorithmia.com): *Your Center of Excellence for Machine Learning Operations and Production AI*
-- [AWS EC2](https://aws.amazon.com/pm/ec2/) (Amazon Elastic Compute Cloud): *a web service that provides secure, resizable compute capacity in the cloud.*
+- [AWS EC2](https://aws.amazon.com/pm/ec2/) (Elastic Compute Cloud): *a web service that provides secure, resizable compute capacity in the cloud.*
+- [AWS ECR](https://aws.amazon.com/blogs/containers/amazon-ecr-in-multi-account-and-multi-region-architectures/) (Elastic Container Registry) a managed container registry offering high-performance hosting to deploy app images and artifacts and workloads across AWS services.
 - [ML Infrastructure with Terraform](https://medium.com/@alexgidiotis_96550/building-ml-infrastructure-with-terraform-520b80874e8b): *open-source Infrastructure as Code (IaC) framework that enables users to define and provision their infrastructure using a high-level configuration language known as HashiCorp Configuration Language (HCL).*
 - [VPCs](https://en.wikipedia.org/wiki/Virtual_private_cloud) (Virtual Private Cloud): *on-demand configurable pool of shared resources allocated within a public cloud environment*

+This list is from the perspective of a ML fullstack engineer that as noted previously may not be an AI expert, but must be adept at deploying all parts of a ML system as well as crafting how the user interacts with them.

 ### Deploying to Heroku